m-terra/mpc-utils/README.md

 ### QLinks Project Configuration

-Configures custom QLink assignements for all projects.
-QLink assignements in vertical rows from top:
+Configures custom QLink assignments for all projects.
+QLink assignments in vertical rows from top:

 * Row 1: Not mapped, reserved for individual mappings
 * Row 2: Volume track 1-4, program 1-4 if --mapPrograms is set